What Lymphohistiocytoid Mesothelioma?

 In this type of mesothelioma, histological studies and visual presentation of pleural-tissue changes are not usually enough to make a firm diagnosis.
 For a definitive diagnosis of lymphohistiocytoid mesothelioma, an immunohistochemical panel of antibodies for pathological staining is mandatory so that tumors can be differentiated from others that are similar.

-In immunohistochemistry, pathologists add antibodies to tumor tissue and look for positive reactions in the tissue proteins.
+In immunohistochemistry, pathologists add antibodies to tumor tissue.
+These stain the tissue when there is a positive reaction.
 Each cancer has certain positive markers.
 Seeing them under a microscope can help make a more accurate diagnosis.